 Malacca (also called Melaka in Behasa Malaysia) is a great place to explore during daytime.
 There are quite a few hotels and hostels available and some local homeowners who are willing to put their house up for rent.
 The city offers beautiful attractions and places that represent their rich culture and history.
-Malacca is easily accessible by bus or taxi if you’re coming from Kuala Lumpur.
+Malacca is easily accessible by bus or taxi if you’re coming from Kuala Lumpur or from Singapore and Malaysia DIY tour.
 Locals and foreigners often travel to Malacca during weekends to experience the night market which opens every Friday to Sunday night, 6 p.m to 12 a.m only.
 If you’re planning to visit Malacca, you might want to consider putting some of these best places to visit, food to try and activities to do while touring in Malacca, Malaysia.

 I. Tour the town via colorful Trishaw

 Trishaw ride in Malacca is an attraction itself that tours you around to different attractions in Malacca town.
 For a minimum amount of 5 usd, you can hire a cyclist to take you to the famous sites in Malacca with a little bit of trivia or history from the trishaw cyclist itself.
 These colorful trishaws are available every day from 7 a.m. to 2 a.m.
 As of the writing here’s the updated price list.

 20 minutes ride – 25 RM

 40 minutes ride – 35 RM